morgulcore/Chessosis/doc/hours-worked.md

 My JUnit test `surroundingSquaresWorksOnNonEdgeSquares` is interesting because it tests `surroundingSquares` by computing the same set of results but in a different manner.
 I think the test method does the job in a more elegant manner.
 Well, maybe I'll swap the program logic of the test method with the tested at some point.

 There's so much to do.

+## 2015-05-28 | Hours worked: 10

+I've been doing various things with Chessosis today only to discover that I have some issues with its basic design.
+Therefore I'm going to make a few changes during the evening as documented below.

+* Renaming class ConstantSquareSet to CSS and removing static imports of the class from other files.
+From now on I'll refer to the constants with the prefix, I mean like CSS.E4 or CSS.EDGE rather than E4 or EDGE.
+* The square bits of CSS (constants A1, A2, etc.) are now initialized explicitly rather than with a call to enum Square's method getSquareBit.
+* I updated CSS's javadoc.
+The diagram of the square name to bit index mappings is now at the beginning of CSS.
+* In Square.java, the enum constants are no longer initialized with the explicit long values.
+Rather, the CSS bit square constants are used for the job.
+* Renamed Square's method getSquareBit to bit.
+* Renamed bitIndexToBitboard to bitIndexToSquareBit.
+* Created an inverse function method for bitIndexToSquareBit: squareBitToBitIndex
+* Worked on the tests in SquareTest.java.

+I no longer consider the square name to bit index mappings something that should be hidden from most parts of the program.
+Many parts of Chessosis will depend on the mappings being like in the diagram in CSS's javadoc.